Set hostname of GCE instances

 Changes based on new defaults (Ubuntu 24.04+)

-In GCE images that use Ubuntu 24.04 or later, the /etc/hostname file is no longer present by default, and the cloud-init key create_hostname_file is set to false.
+In GCE images that use Ubuntu 24.04 LTS or later, the /etc/hostname file is no longer present by default, and the cloud-init key create_hostname_file is set to false.

 Implications for using cloud-init